 If I were to read a quote, book, or attend a seminar in hopes to get motivation, I would be fooling myself.
 Inspiration, maybe.
 Motivation, no. There’s a difference between the two and it does matter.
+So let’s see how books can give you inspiration, not motivation – and why the difference matters.
 I used to use those words interchangeably until I noticed a distinct difference.
 The most noteworthy differences are these:

 About a decade ago, I bought a train ticket and had $2.12 in my wallet.
 I had almost nothing, but I traveled 900 miles to ‘go see about a guy’.
 It was more than that, though.
 I wanted a new start to my life and I didn’t want to wait one more minute.
 That is motivation.
 It has a clear motive fueling the actions to support that motive.